-With respect to the first request in the stockholder's proposal, the Company's Policies on Political Activities (the "Policies") are already public, and are posted on our website at http://ir.chemed.com under "Corporate Governance".
+With respect to the first request in the stockholder's proposal, the Company's Policies on Political Activities (the "Policies") are already public and are posted on our website at http://ir.chemed.com under "Corporate Governance".

 We believe it is important to participate in the political process to further the best interests of our stockholders and create long-term stockholder value.
+The Company operates in regulated industries, and the Company's operations can be significantly affected by the actions of elected officials.
 The Company strives to maintain high ethical standards in all of its endeavors and our approach to political engagement is guided by this fundamental belief.
 As with our business activities, the Company is committed to complying with all laws and regulations applicable to our political participation activities.